alexmacarthur/macarthur-me-gatsby/src/posts/blog-for-your-own-sake.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Write the article you wish you found when you googled something.</p>&mdash; Chris Coyier (@chriscoyier) <a href="https://twitter.com/chriscoyier/status/925081793576837120?ref_src=twsrc%5Etfw">October 30, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I like that.
 The stuff you write will probably most benefit people just like you -- those who hit the same problems and search for solutions the same way.
 Your challenges aren’t unique, and that small, choppy post might help someone else cut the corners you had to travel to get to a solution or to understand something.
 So, blog for your own sake.
-You’ll be better off for it, and interestingly, others will too.
+You’ll be better off for it, and others will too.